PHPCSStandards/composer-installer/README.md

 ```
 ## Mapping Coding Standards

-In case a coding standard does not provide it's PHP_CodeSniffer standard name, this plugin
+In case a coding standard does not provide its PHP_CodeSniffer standard name, this plugin
 will create a name for it.
 Like in the example above, the `wimg/php-compatibility` package
 provides a coding standard called 'PHPCompatibility', nevertheless, the package does not
 provide this name.